 Are nice jeans or nice shorts considered appropriate for the live events?

-Jeans or shorts are generally not appropriate as business attire.
-If going for a job interview, they would not be acceptable and we do try and push the participants to excellence so that they will be more prepared in their life when they return home.
-We just try and help them understand how every part of themselves matters in the adult world and first impressions do make a difference.
-“Business Casual” is a good concept for our future leaders to project at the two live events.
+Jeans and shorts are acceptable for the casual sessions.
+However, jeans or shorts are generally not appropriate as business attire.
+If going for a job interview, they would not be acceptable and we prepare them for their life when they return home.
+We help them understand how every part of themselves matters in the adult world and first impressions do make a difference.
+Dress Code Reference Guide